Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 There is active discussion in the space of effective pseudonymization of IP addresses in DNS traffic logs, however there seems to be no single solution that is widely recognized as suitable for all or most use cases.
 There are also as yet no standards for this that are unencumbered by patents.

-The following table presents a high level comparison of various techniques employed or under development today and classifies them according to categorization of technique and other properties.
+The following table presents a high level comparison of various techniques employed or under development today and classifies them according to categorization of technique and other properties. (#ip-address-techniques) provides a more detailed survey of these techniques and definitions for the categories and properties listed below.
 The list of techniques includes the main techniques in current use, but does not claim to be comprehensive.

 Categorisation/Property    | GA | d | TC | C | TS | i | B
 :--------------------------|--------|------|------|--------|-----|----------|---